-- (a) During the period of tenure-earning service, the employee's employment shall be governed by the provisions of Article 12. - (b) Part-time service of an employee employed at least one semester in any twelve (12)-month period shall be accumulated.
-For example, two (2) semesters of half-time service shall be considered one-half year of service toward the period of tenure-earning service. - (c) An employee who is credited with tenure-earning service at the time of initial appointment may request, in writing, that the president or president's representative withdraw all or a portion of such credit.
-An employee may make such a request only one time, and the request must be received before the end of the spring semester prior to the fall semester of the employee's final year of eligibility.

-- 15.7 Transfer of Tenure.
-When a tenured employee is transferred as a result of a reorganization or program curtailment within the University and is employed in the same or similar discipline in which tenure was granted, the employee's tenure shall be transferred to the new department. - 15.8 Tenure upon Appointment.
-Tenure may be granted to an employee by the Board at the time of initial appointment, upon recommendation of the appropriate administrator.
-The administrator shall consider the recommendation of the department or equivalent unit prior to making his/her final tenure recommendation. - 15.9 Leave.
-Authorized leaves of absence shall be credited or not credited toward the period of tenure-earning service according to the provisions of Section 17.4. - 15.10 Termination/Layoff.
-Tenure/permanent status guarantees annual reappointment for the academic year until voluntary resignation, retirement, removal for just cause, or layoff.
+- (a) During the period of tenure--earning service, the employee's employment shall be governed by the provisions of Article 12. - (b) Part-time service of an employee employed at least one semester in any twelve (12)-month period shall be accumulated.
+For example, two (2) semesters of half-time service shall be considered one half-year of service toward the period of tenure earning service is subject to non-reappointment. - (eb) An employee who is credited with tenure-earning service at the time of initial appointment may request, in writing, that the president or president's university's representative withdraw all or a portion of such credit.
+An employee may make such a request only one time, and the request must be received before the end of the spring semester prior to the fall semester of the employee's final year of eligibility. - 15.7 TRANSFER OF TENURE.
+When a tenured employee is transferred as a result of a reorganization or program curtailment within the University and is employed in the same or similar discipline in which tenure was granted, the employee's tenure shall be transferred to the new department. - 15.8 TENURE UPON APPOINTMENT.
+Tenure may be granted to an employee by the Board of Trustees at the time of initial appointment, upon recommendation of the appropriate administrator.
+The administrator shall consider the recommendation of the department or equivalent unit prior to making his/her final tenure recommendation. - 15.9 LEAVE.
+Authorized leaves of absence shall be credited or not credited toward the period of tenureearning-earning service according to the provisions of Section 17.4the Leaves Article. - 15.10 TERMINATION/LAYOFF.
+Tenure/permanent status guarantees annual reappointment for the academic year until voluntary resignation, retirement, removal for just cause, failure to complete conditions of compulsory leave, or layoff.